-32. The tagging program in Subarea 88.1 has now exceeded 40 000 tagged fish released and 2 000 recaptured fish (WG-FSA-15/37).
-The process by which the tagging and recapture data is used in the Ross Sea assessments (C2, observer and tagging databases) were processed and prepared for input into CASAL, was described in WG-FSA-15/38.
+32. The tagging program in Subarea 88.1 has now exceeded 42 000 tagged fish released and 2 500 recaptured fish (WG-FSA-17/36).
+Tagging and recapture data used in the Ross Sea assessments (C2, observer and tagging databases) were processed and prepared for input into CASAL, as described in WG-FSA-17/36.
+These include effective tag releases and tag recaptures as detailed in paragraph 28.